-Some pupils in the Sixth Form have the opportunity to access work experience weekly, with varying degrees of support.
+Some pupils in Key Stage 4 and Post 16 have the opportunity to access work experience weekly, with varying degrees of support.
 They are able to experience life outside Chadsgrove and interact with a variety of adults, away from the school environment, which enables them to develop the skills needed to move into the adult world.